maxgallup/know/src/advanced-os/paging.md

 * Splitting VMAs if they have the same properties

 ## Virtual Memory Area (VMA)
 Contiguous regions of virtual memory with given properties.
+Typically, for on demand paging, only vmas are allocated to a given process, but underlying pages for that memory are not mapped.
+Only upon a Pagefault of a given requested address will the page be allocated.